emacsfodder/etd/README.md

 ## Mocking and error checking tests.

-Because ETD is compatible with ERT and uses the same test runner, we recommend composing advanced tests wit `ert-deftest` and using the the matchers from [`ert-expectations`](https://github.com/emacsorphanage/ert-expectations) (which uses [`el-mock`](https://github.com/rejeep/el-mock.el))
+Because ETD is compatible with ERT and uses the same test runner, it's recommended that advanced tests that require mocking, or error handling use `ert-deftest` and the extensive/convenient matchers from [`ert-expectations`](https://github.com/emacsorphanage/ert-expectations) (which in turn, uses [`el-mock`](https://github.com/rejeep/el-mock.el) for mocking.)

 # Generate Docs